Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: The Economic Gains of Interpretable Prediction

-Table~\ref{tab:grs-consensus} evaluates portfolios formed on the individual consensus signals at $\lambda = 1.0$.
+Complementing the predicted return results in Table~\ref{tab:grs-predicted}, Table~\ref{tab:grs-consensus} evaluates portfolios formed on the individual consensus signals at $\lambda = 1.0$.
 Several dimensions—most prominently \textit{Analyst Value}, \textit{Analyst Optimism}, and \textit{Analyst Earnings per Share}—produce relatively low GRS statistics and economically small pricing errors, suggesting strong alignment between these inferred consensus measures and established factor structures.
 Forecast-based and dispersion-based dimensions (such as \textit{EPS forecast dispersion} and related revisions) exhibit somewhat larger pricing errors, but even here the magnitudes remain concentrated in the range of a few basis points per month.
-These patterns reinforce the idea that much of the predictive information contained in analyst-derived consensus measures can be represented through low-dimensional combinations of characteristics, often with sparse or localized influence \citep{chinco2019sparse}, while still accommodating nonlinear interactions and heterogeneous partitions \citep{bryzgalova2025forest}.
+These patterns reinforce the idea that much of the predictive information contained in analyst-derived consensus measures can be represented through low-dimensional combinations of characteristics, often with sparse or localized influence \parencite{chinco2019sparse}, while still accommodating nonlinear interactions and heterogeneous partitions \parencite{bryzgalova2025forest}.
 The CB-APM's consensus variables therefore fit naturally within the broader empirical finding that return-relevant structure can be extracted by compressing high-dimensional characteristics into well-organized representations.